MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/whats-new/experimental-features.md

 ---
 ms.date: 04/28/2020
-title: Using experimental features in PowerShell
+title: Using Experimental Features in PowerShell
 description: Lists the currently available experimental features and how to use them.
 ---
-# Using experimental features in PowerShell
+# Using Experimental Features in PowerShell

 The Experimental Features support in PowerShell provides a mechanism for experimental features to coexist with existing stable features in PowerShell or PowerShell modules.